-- To send a message, write the message in the message editor field, and press •. - To send a private message to participant, select Options→ Send private msg., select the recipient, write the message, and press (●).
+To send a message, write the message in the message editor field, and press $\textcircled{\bullet}$ .

+To send a private message to a participant, select Options > Send private msg., select the recipient, write the message, and press $\textcircled{\bullet}$ .

-To reply to a private message sent to you, select the message and select $\ensuremath{\mathsf{Options}}\xspace \rightarrow \ensuremath{\mathsf{Reply}}\xspace.$
+To reply to a private message sent to you, select the message, and select Options > Reply.

-- To invite IM contacts who are online to join the IM group, select Options→ Send invitation, select the contacts you want to invite, write the invitation message, and press ●. - To prevent receiving messages from certain participants, select Options → Blocking options and select: - Add to blocked list to block messages from the currently selected participant. - Add ID to list manually to enter the user ID of the participant.
-Enter the ID and press
+To invite IM contacts who are online to join the IM group, select Options > Send invitation, select the contacts you want to invite, write the invitation message, and press $\textcircled{\bullet}$ .

+To prevent receiving messages from certain participants, select Options > Blocking options, and select from the following:

+Add to blocked list-To block messages from the currently selected participant.

+Add ID to list manually-To enter the user ID of the participant.
+Enter the ID, and press ().

-. - View blocked list to see the participants whose messages are being blocked.
+View blocked list-To see the participants whose messages are being blocked.